 Read the policy very, very carefully.

 Most of the complaints I read on various websites seemed to stem from the fact that the pet owner didn’t fully understand what was and wasn’t covered, and so was shocked when a claim was denied.
 Each insurance company offers a slightly different product, and you can’t assume that one policy is like another.
-Read them!
+Some claims have been denied because accidents happened while the dog was jumping, which was excluded in the fine print.
+Be sure to read the full pet insurance policy!
 If you don’t understand the terms, it’s worth the cost of a half-hour consultation with an attorney to make sure you do.

 Understand co-pays, deductibles and caps.